SHADOWZXCV/password-manager-be/README.md

 # Password manager server
 ## Functionality & Purpose
 A password manager system built for managing passwords.
-The user can add new passwords to their account, organize them in categories and sub-categories, and search for a specific password.
+The user can add new passwords to their account, organize them in vaults and workspaces, and search for specific passwords.
 The user can also import and export passwords.

 #### Features:
 - **Adding passwords:** The user can add new passwords to their account.